Paris – Pont Alexandre III 1980 – Editions PRAM, Paris

 • With its cherubs, winged horses, lamps, and pillars topped with gilded sculptures, the Pont Alexandre III is considered one of the most beautiful bridges in Paris

-Paris Tourist Info – Pont Alexandre III
+For more information, visit Paris Tourist Info – Pont Alexandre III

 Until the next Wednesday Postcard, à bientôt!